 - People who want some flexibility in terms of how much they pay toward their ATV loan each month

 Some retailers offer special loans or credit cards you can use to finance your ATV.
-These options are typically based on the ATV manufacturer you buy from and special promotions they have in place.
-As an example, Yamaha is currently offering 0% APR for six months, although your interest rate will reset between 15.99% and 23.99% after your offer ends.
+These options are typically based on the manufacturer you buy an ATV from and special promotions they have in place.
+For example, at the time of this writing, Yamaha is currently offering 0% APR for six months.
+However, your interest rate will reset between 15.99% and 23.99% after your offer ends.

-Polaris also offers a Visa credit card that comes with 0% APR for six months, 2x points on Polaris and gas station purchases, and 1x points on everything else you buy.
+Polaris also offers a Visa credit card that comes with 0% APR for six months *this offer has expired*, 2x points on Polaris and gas station purchases, and 1x points on everything else you buy.
 Once again, however, the interest rate surges considerably higher once the six months are over.

 - Retailer financing is convenient to use when you apply for financing at the ATV dealership.